-Prior to her appointment at Imperial, she held the Chair in Medical Statistics at Barts and the London School of Medicine and Dentistry, Queen Mary University of London and academic appointments at the University of Liverpool.
-She is a Chartered Statistician, and an Honorary Member of both the Faculty of Public Health Medicine and the Royal College of Radiologists.
-She was awarded the OBE for services to medicine in the 2009 New Years Honours List, was appointed an NIHR Senior Investigator in 2010, and elected to the Academy of Medical Sciences in 2012.
+She is a Chartered Statistician and Honorary Member of both the Royal College of Radiologists and the Faculty of Public Health Medicine.
+She was awarded the OBE for services to medicine in 2009, appointed an NIHR Senior Investigator in 2010, elected to the Academy of Medical Sciences in 2012 and was President of the Royal Statistical Society for 2019 and 2020.

 et al., 2014, Balancing benefit and risk of medicines: a systematic review and classification of available methodologies, Pharmacoepidemiology and Drug Safety, Vol:23, ISSN:1053-8569, Pages:667-678